Fraud Attorney in Miami, FL

 Types of Fraud Cases

 Fraud offenses encompass a broad range of conduct and occur in just about every industry.
-South Florida has the dubious distinction of being a hotbed for fraud, whether it be in the healthcare, real estate, investment, insurance, banking or government sectors.
-Our Miami based criminal law firm has many years of experience defending fraud cases and offers representation to potential clients charged with:
+South Florida has the dubious distinction of being a hotbed for fraud crimes, whether it be in the healthcare, real estate, investment, insurance, banking, or government sectors.
+Our Miami-based criminal law firm has many years of experience defending fraud cases and offers representation to potential clients charged with:

 - Mortgage Fraud